-You can easily fix this by getting a different saddle pad, blanket or halter specifically to prevent rubbing.
-Or in terms of things like a halter, you can simply not use one when your horse is stalled unless there is a specific reason to use it.
+You can easily fix this hair loss root cause by getting a different saddle pad, blanket, or halter specifically designed to prevent rubbing.
+Or in terms of things like a halter, you can simply not use one when your horse is stalled (unless there is a specific reason to use it).

-The final most common cause of Alopecia is injuries.
+Another common cause of Alopecia is injuries.
 If your horse has been injured then (just like humans), they’re likely to scar.
 The skin and surrounding hair around the injury may not grow back.

-Although it’s difficult to prevent some minor kicking and biting especially when introducing a new horse into your home as this is a natural process to develop hierarchy among the herd, watch for excessive aggression, and try to curb it.
+It can be difficult to prevent minor kicking and biting, especially when introducing a new horse into your home.
+This is a natural process to develop a hierarchy among the herd.
+But do watch for excessive aggression, and try to curb it.

 Some horses that are overly aggressive need to be worked with and could benefit from separation from the rest of the horses until you can work through their issues.